Apply for a Floodplain Permit

 General Permit

-Any proposed developments that do not meet the General Permit's eligibility requirements, or that have the potential to change the Base Flood Elevation, are required to obtain an Individual Permit from the Division of Water.
+Any proposed developments that do not meet the eligibility requirements for the General permits, or that have the potential to change the Base Flood Elevation, are required to obtain an Individual Permit from the Division of Water.
 See the 'Individual Permit' section below to learn more about the Individual Permit for floodplain development.
-To learn how the General Permit affects the local permitting process, see the 'Local Communities' section below.
+To learn how the General Permits affect the local permitting process, see the 'Local Communities' section below.

 Individual Permit